Skasselbard/nixconfigs/k3sCluster/README.md

 - TODO: work out versions
 - TODO: work out network.yaml / global config
 - TODO: additional keys in the csv files will be added to the nix configuration
+  - host keys go to cluster.${hostname}.${keyName}
+  - k3s keys go to cluster.${hostname}.k3s.server
+    - agents are podman containers and cannot be modified by nix
-  - they probably need to be a defined option somewhere?
+  - they need to be a defined option in a nixConfig for all hosts

 - :bulb: all values are stripped of whitespace and normalize to lowercase letters (=> not case sensitive)
 - you can extend the plans to your liking if you like to store additional data as long as the needed keys are present